Project Structure

 }pages/api/pulse.py

 A plain Python file that serves as an API endpoint.
-Returns JSON by default:
+It exports an endpoint callable and returns JSON:

 from starlette.requests import Request